joonasmmp/joonasmmp.github.io/content/kurssit/ena03tehtavat/genetiivi_flashcard.md

-    ["Et saa ottaa muiden lasten leluja kysymättä.","Et saa ottaa muiden lasten leluja kysymättä.<br>= You are not allowed to take other children’s toys / the toys of other children without asking."], ["Naisten maajoukkue voitti Tanskan.","Naisten maajoukkue voitti Tanskan.<br>= The women’s national football team beat Denmark."], ["Eläintenhoitaja laittoi ruokaa kaikkien eläinten häkkeihin.","Eläintenhoitaja laittoi ruokaa kaikkien eläinten häkkeihin.<br>= The animal keeper put food in all the animals’ cages / the cages of all the animals."], ["Kesäloman ensimmäinen päivä on opiskelijoiden vuoden suosikkipäivä.", "Kesäloman ensimmäinen päivä on opiskelijoiden vuoden suosikkipäivä.<br>=The first day of the summer holiday is the students’ favourite day of the year."], ["Tuo on lankoni uusi iPad.","Tuo on lankoni uusi iPad.<br>=That is my brother-in-law’s new iPad."], ["New York Cityn taksien väri on keltainen.","New York Cityn taksien väri on keltainen.<br>= The colour of New York City cabs is yellow."], ["Minun mielestäni Mona Lisa on maailman kaunein maalaus.", "Minun mielestäni Mona Lisa on maailman kaunein maalaus.<br>= I think that Mona Lisa is the most beautiful painting in the world / the world’s most beautiful painting."], ["Kaikkien koulujen rehtoreilla oli kokous.", "Kaikkien koulujen rehtoreilla oli kokous.<br>=  The principals of all the schools had a meeting."],
+    ["Et saa ottaa muiden lasten leluja kysymättä.","Et saa ottaa muiden lasten leluja kysymättä.<br>= You are not allowed to take other children’s toys / the toys of other children without asking."], ["Naisten maajoukkue voitti Tanskan.","Naisten maajoukkue voitti Tanskan.<br>= The women’s national football team beat Denmark."], ["Eläintenhoitaja laittoi ruokaa kaikkien eläinten häkkeihin.","Eläintenhoitaja laittoi ruokaa kaikkien eläinten häkkeihin.<br>= The animal keeper put food in all the animals’ cages / the cages of all the animals."], ["Kesäloman ensimmäinen päivä on opiskelijoiden vuoden suosikkipäivä.", "Kesäloman ensimmäinen päivä on opiskelijoiden vuoden suosikkipäivä.<br>= The first day of the summer holiday is the students’ favourite day of the year."], ["Tuo on lankoni uusi iPad.","Tuo on lankoni uusi iPad.<br>= That is my brother-in-law’s new iPad."], ["New York Cityn taksien väri on keltainen.","New York Cityn taksien väri on keltainen.<br>= The colour of New York City cabs is yellow."], ["Minun mielestäni Mona Lisa on maailman kaunein maalaus.", "Minun mielestäni Mona Lisa on maailman kaunein maalaus.<br>= I think that Mona Lisa is the most beautiful painting in the world / the world’s most beautiful painting."], ["Kaikkien koulujen rehtoreilla oli kokous.", "Kaikkien koulujen rehtoreilla oli kokous.<br>=  The principals of all the schools had a meeting."],